TuSimple/tusimple-benchmark/doc/lane_detection/readme.md

 ```
     {
      	'raw_file': str.
 Clip file path.
      	'lanes': list.
-A list of four lanes - [inner_left_lane, inner_right_lane, outer_left_lane, outer_right_lane].
-	     	for each list of one lane, the elements are width values on image.
+A list of four lanes.
+For each list of one lane, the elements are width values on image.
      	'h_samples': list.
 A list of height values corresponding to the 'lanes', which means len(h_samples) == len(lanes[i])
     }
 ```
 The four polylines are orgnized by the same distance gap ('h_sample' in each label data) from the recording car.
 It means you can pair each element in one lane and h_samples to get position of lane marking on images.

+Also, the four lanes are around the center of sight, which we encourage the autonomous driving vehicle to focus on the current lane and left/right lanes.
+These lanes are essential for the control of the car.

 For example,
 ```